 Don't wait until it's time to pay the bill to find out how much per hour you you'll be paying.

-My labor rate is typically $35 per hour with discounts for anyone 55 or over and all veterans.
-My hourly rate drops to $25.00 per hour for 55-and-over and veterans.
+My labor rate is typically $55 per hour with discounts for veterans, anyone 55 or over, law enforcement officers, and firefighters.

 Rates vary, and so do charging schemes (some computer repair services are billed per service), but $50 to $70USD per hour is average.
 I charge less because I don't have the added cost of a storefront and the overhead associated therewith.